pyrates/roll/docs/how-to/basic.md

     CUSTOM = "gherkin"
 ```

-Note: Roll will instanciate the class once per thread (to avoid overhead at each
+Warning: Roll will instanciate the class once per thread (to avoid overhead at each
 request), so their state will be shared between requests, thus make sure not to
 set instance properties on them.